kajahc/Halloween-tic-tac-toe/README.md

 - to keep count of who won each game (best 3 out of 5)
 - I would have included a start and reset button
 - Add a brief pause after a click so the winning character will display, then show the alert
+- add a strike through the winning spaces

 Link to page:
 https://kajahc.github.io/Halloween-tic-tac-toe/